B-UMMI/chewBBACA/README.md

 `-i` Path to the schema's directory or to a file with a list of
      paths to loci FASTA files, one per line.

+`-o` Output directory where the process will store
+     intermediate files and save the final TSV file with the annotations.

-`-t` Path to the "proteinID_Genome.tsv" file created by the
+`-t` (Optional) Path to the "cds_info.tsv" file created by the
      CreateSchema process.

+`--bsr` (Optional) BLAST Score Ratio value.
+This value is only used when a
+        taxon/taxa is provided and local sequences are aligned against reference proteomes (default: 0.6).

-`--cpu` The number of CPU cores to use during the process (default: 1).
+`--cpu` (Optional) Number of CPU cores used to run the process (default: 1).

+`--taxa` (Optional) List of scientific names for a set of taxa.
+The process
+         will search for and download reference proteomes with terms that match any of the provided taxa (default: None).

+`--pm` (Optional) Maximum number of proteome matches to report (default: 1).

 **Outputs:**

-A tsv file (new_protids.tsv) that is the result of adding two columns to the "cds_info.tsv", one with the annotation determined for each locus and another with the URL to the annotation's page.
+The `/path/to/OutputFolderName` directory contains a TSV file, `schema_annotations.tsv`, with the information found for each locus.
+The process will always search for annotations through UniProt's SPARQL endpoint, reporting the product name and UniProt URL for local loci with an exact match in UniProt's database.
+If the `cds_info.tsv` file is passed to the `-t` parameter, the output file will also include the information in that file.
+The `--taxa` parameter receives a set of taxa names and searches for reference proteomes that match the provided terms.
+The reference proteomes are downloaded and the process aligns schema representative sequences against the reference proteomes to include additional information in the `schema_annotations.tsv` file based on matches against the sequences in the reference proteomes.

 ----------

 ## 2. Allele call using the wgMLST schema

+Perform allele calling to determine the allelic profiles of a set of samples in FASTA format.
+The process identifies new alleles, assigns an integer identifier to those alleles and adds them to the schema.

 Basic usage:

 ```
-chewBBACA.py AlleleCall -i ./genomes/ -g schema/ -o OutputFolderName --cpu 4
+chewBBACA.py AlleleCall -i /path/to/InputAssemblies -g /path/to/SchemaName -o /path/to/OutputFolderName --cpu 4
 ```

 **Parameters**

-`-i` Folder containing the query genomes.
-Alternatively a file
-     containing the list with the full path of the location of the query genomes.

-`-g` Folder containing the reference genes of the schema.
-Alternatively a file
+`-i` Path to the directory with the genome FASTA files or to a file
-     containing the list with the full path of the location of the reference genes.
+     with a list of paths to the FASTA files, one per line.

+`-g` Path to the schema directory with the genes FASTA files.

 `-o` Output directory where the allele calling results will be stored.

+`--ptf` (Optional) Path to the Prodigal training file.
+Default is to
+        get training file from the schema's directory (default: None).

+`--gl` (Optional) Path to a file with the list of genes in the schema
+       that the process should identify alleles for.

 `--cpu` Number of CPU cores/threads that will be used to
         run the CreateSchema process (will be redefined to